Mohamedgamal851/-FCM-Channels-and-Testing-Notifications/README.md

 Firebase Configuration:

 Integrate Firebase into the project for push notifications.
-Ensure FCM setup for at least one platform (e.g., Web, Android, iOS).
+Ensure FCM setup for at least one platform (e.g., Web[ReactJS , NodeJS]).
 Basic User Interface:

 Create a simple UI displaying a list of channels available for subscription.